fenio/ugly-nas/README.md

 # Why is it ugly?
 Cause I didn't have time / skills to create case for it.
 And yes it looks ugly as of now.
+But to be honest I don't like it too.
+And I'm [working](#can-it-look-better) on something better.

 ![front](IMG_0808.jpeg)
 ![back](IMG_0809.jpeg)